samantha-labs/style-guide/CSS.md

    * the hexadecimal notation now supports alpha transparency via `#rrggbbaa` notation (with `#rgba` as shorthand notation) [in newer browsers](https://caniuse.com/mdn-css_types_color_alpha_hexadecimal_notation)
    * the `rgb()` function now supports alpha transparency in [newer browsers](https://caniuse.com/mdn-css_types_color_rgb_function_accepts_alpha).
 Prefer `rgb()` over `rgba()`.

+#### Contrast
-Please keep in mind that the contrast between background and foreground colors are accessible.
-Use the WCAG 2.0 guidelines to determine if your design meets the minimum requirements.
+Please keep in mind that the contrast between background and foreground colors are accessible according to WCAG 2.1 Guidelines.

+You can use the [Who Can Use](https://whocanuse.com/) tool to check for this.
 At a minimum it should meet AA, and ideally AAA if possible.
+This tool helps simulate different types of vision like deuteranopia and protanopia.

 > Unfortunately, the `color-contrast()` function [is still experimental](https://caniuse.com/mdn-css_types_color_color-contrast) and not supported by any browsers.
 >